Jacorb90/Prestige-Tree/docs/layer-features.md

 ```

-# Custom Prestige type only
+# Custom Prestige type
-(No effect otherwise)

-- prestigeButtonText(): **Only for custom prestige type**, Function that returns the entirety of the text that should
-                        be displayed on the prestige button.You can use HTML as well!

-- getResetGain(): **Only for custom prestige type**, Returns how many points you should get if you reset now.
+- getResetGain(): **For custom prestige type**, Returns how many points you should get if you reset now.
 You can call
             getResetGain(this.layer, useType = "static") or similar to calculate what your gain would be under another
             prestige type (provided you have all of the required features in the layer.)

-- getNextAt(canMax=false): **Only for custom prestige type**, Returns how many of the base currency you need to get to
+- getNextAt(canMax=false): **For custom prestige type**, Returns how many of the base currency you need to get to
                 the next point. canMax is an optional variable used with Static-ish layers to differentiate between if
                 it's looking for the first point you can reset at, or the requirement for any gain at all.
                 (Supporting both is good).
 You can also call getNextAt(this.layer, canMax=false, useType = "static")
                 or similar to calculate what your next at would be under another prestige type (provided you have
                 all of the required features in the layer.)

-- canReset(): **Only for custom prestige type**, return true only if you have the resources required to do a prestige here.
+- canReset(): **For custom prestige type**, return true only if you have the resources required to do a prestige here.